MikeRatcliffe/Recipes/recipes/zz-not-keto-easy-sugar-cookies.md

 3. In a large bowl, cream together the butter and sugar until smooth.
 4. Beat in egg and vanilla.
 5. Gradually blend in the dry ingredients.
-6. Roll rounded teaspoonfuls of dough into balls, and place onto ungreased cookie sheets.
+6. Roll rounded tspfuls of dough into balls, and place onto ungreased cookie sheets.
 7. Bake 8 to 10 minutes in the preheated oven, or until golden.
 Let stand on cookie sheet two minutes before removing to cool on wire racks.

 ## based on